sunbains/tidb-test-rig/examples/README.md

 - Shows how to use the logging macros and error context
 - Demonstrates logging to both console and file
 - Logs performance and memory usage metrics
-- Integrates with the state machine and CLI
+- Integrates with the state machine and shared utilities

 ## Building and Running Examples